 About Kenton Cool

 Kenton Cool is one of the world’s leading high-altitude climbers and also a highly engaging and inspiring motivational speaker.
-He has successfully climbed Mount Everest thirteen times.
+He has successfully climbed Mount Everest fourteen times.
 Kenton was first introduced to mountaineering when he read about Hillary and Norgay’s first ascent on Mount Everest in 1953.